hollox/wh-documentation/README.md

 ### User types

-A type to identify users from customers, employees and managers.
+A type to specify the user responsability.

 | Type        | Description
 |-------------|-------------------------